General terms and conditions of CCS digital_fabric GmbH and customer information

-6.3 The textile materials, dyes, chemicals and other materials used in the raw materials and manufacturing processes of CCS can change slightly over time, sometimes even from one production batch to the next.
-These occur in the course of time due to high temperatures, high humidity – or their fluctuation – as well as solar radiation.
-Such product and industry-standard variances are not a case of warranty and the customer cannot derive any rights against CCS from this.
+6.3 The textile materials, dyes, chemicals and other materials used in the raw materials and manufacturing processes of CCS may change slightly over time, sometimes even from one production batch to the next.
+These changes occur in the course of time due to high temperatures, high humidity – or their fluctuation – as well as exposure to sunlight.
+Such product and industry-standard variances are not a case of warranty and the customer cannot derive any rights against CCS from them.

-6.4 Textile prints are dependent on environmental influences, their appearance and color may change and fade.
-Even with environmental influences to this extent, it is not a case of warranty and the customer cannot derive any rights against CCS from this.
+6.4 Textile prints are subject to environmental influences, their appearance and color may change and fade.
+Even with environmental influences to this extent, it is not a case of warranty and the customer cannot derive any rights against CCS from them.

 6.5 Deviations in formats and colors within the meaning of No. 2.2 and No. 2.3 of these General Terms and Conditions do not constitute a defect insofar as these deviations are only marginal and, to that extent, customary.

-6.6 The customer has claims for damages against CCS only to the extent that the liability of CCS is not excluded due to the provisions of No. 7 of these terms and conditions or the liability of CCS is therefore not limited.
+6.6 The customer has claims for damages against CCS only to the extent that the liability of CCS is not excluded on the basis of the provisions of No. 7 of these GTC or the liability of CCS is not limited accordingly.

 7. Liability and limitation of liability

 7.1 CCS is liable in cases of intent or gross negligence on the part of the seller or a representative or vicarious agent as well as in the event of culpably caused injury to life, limb or health in accordance with the statutory provisions.
 Incidentally, CCS is only liable according to the Product Liability Act, or insofar as the seller maliciously concealed the defect or assumed a guarantee for the quality of the delivery item, or because of culpable breach of essential contractual obligations.
-An essential contractual obligation is one in the event of violation of which the contractual purpose would be endangered or the fulfillment of which makes the execution of the contract possible and the fulfillment of which the customer can therefore trust.
-CCS is not liable for negligent violation of other secondary obligations, so those that are not essential contractual obligations.
+An essential contractual obligation is one whose violation would endanger the purpose of the contract or whose fulfillment makes the execution of the contract possible in the first place and on whose fulfillment the customer may therefore rely.
+CCS is not liable for negligent violations of other secondary obligations, thus those that are not essential contractual obligations.

-The claim for damages for the culpable violation of essential contractual obligations is, however, limited to the foreseeable damage typical for the contract, unless another of the cases listed in p.
-1 or p.
-2 also exists.
+The claim for damages for the culpable violation of essential contractual obligations is, however, limited to the foreseeable damage typical for this type of contract, unless another of the cases listed in P. 1 or P. 2 is simultaneously given.
 Liability due to legal regulations, which provide responsibility even through no fault of our own, remains unaffected.

-7.2 As far as the liability of CCS is excluded or limited, this also applies to the personal liability of its employees, employees, representatives, organs and vicarious agents.
+7.2 Insofar as the liability of CCS is excluded or limited, this also applies to the personal liability of its employees, employees, representatives, organs and vicarious agents.